Welcome to this guide on things to do in Paraty, Brazil!

 You can enjoy everything in this amazing coastal spot.

-It can be a bit muddy at the rainier times of the year, but the chance to meet and mingle with the awesome locals is not something you should pass up willfully.
+It can be muddy at the rainier times of the year, but the chance to mingle with the locals is not something you should pass up willfully.

 You’ll enjoy meeting with the various people who sit around this part of the country, soaking up their wisdom and knowledge as you speak to them about all things to do with this most satisfying of places.